Combinatorial computation of the motivic Poincare series: Relation to the Heegaard-Floer knot homology

 \end{proof}

 \begin{corollary}

 \end{corollary}

-In \cite{os3} Ozsvath and Szabo computed the Heegard-Floer homologies of the corresponding links.
-In their notation the answer has the following form (everywhere we write the Poincare polynomials of the corresponding complexes).
+In \cite{os3} Ozsv\'ath and Szab\'o computed the Heegaard-Floer homology of the corresponding links.
+In their notation the answer has the following form (everywhere we write the Poincar\'e polynomials of the corresponding complexes).
 Let

 Then

 Since $Y^{0}_{(0)}=1$ and $Y^{1}_{(-1)}=u^{-1}(t_1+t_2)+u^{-2}$ one can simplify this as

 so